Last Updated on August 20, 2022 by DMEditor

-This was all before 10 a.m. on day two of having the service.
+This was all before 10 a.m. on day two of having the service in my role as project manager.
 Five emails in under 24 hours seems excessive, even though I’m sure that I can unsubscribe from some of them.

 Also, when you login, you’re immediately taken to your Inbox, where I had an intro message waiting for me with a few tips for making the most of my experience.